bitwarden/help/_articles/directory-connector/directory-sync.md

 ## Configure environment

 By default the Directory Connector communicates with the Bitwarden public cloud servers.
 If you are using the public cloud version of Bitwarden, you can skip this step.
-If you are using a self-hosted deployment of Bitwarden you will want to change the configured environment endpoints of the Directory Connector to your own on-premise installation.
+If you are using a self-hosted deployment of Bitwarden you will want to change the configured environment endpoints of the Directory Connector to your own on-premises installation.

 1. Run the Directory Connector application.
 2. If you are already logged into the application, go to the **More** tab and **Log Out**.